-Sometimes called "nerve deafness", age related deafness is primarily the result of something we cannot control and that is ageing.
+Age related hearing loss is primarily the result of something we cannot control and that is aging.

-The inner ear hair cells are what is most at risk.
+The inner ear hair cells are at most risk.
 These hair cells are tiny structures within the cochlea of the inner ear and play an important role in transferring incoming sound waves to the nerves responsible for hearing.
-The process of getting older is what causes this to diminish.
-Damage to these hair cells can be due to the body’s natural ageing processes, and hearing loss can result due to the incapability of the body to grow new and replace compromised cells.
-Besides the nerve or hair cells damage, presbycusis can result from changes in the structure of the inner ear or insufficient and impaired blood flow to the ear.
+Damage to these hair cells is most commonly due to the body’s natural ageing processes.
+Hearing loss can result due to the incapability of the body to grow new or replace compromised cells.
+Besides the nerve or cell damage, presbycusis can result from changes in the structure of the inner ear or insufficient and impaired blood flow to the ear.

 Sometimes, as we get older, certain aspects of our senses naturally deteriorate.
 There is not always a lot we can do, other than to manage it properly.